Shanghai, China

 What’s it like to watch a city develop at an unprecedented pace?
 Shanghai is the place to find out.
 Explore this cosmopolitan metropolis as you dig into sustainable urbanization, economic reform, Chinese politics, foreign policy, public health policy, or traditional Chinese medicine.
 Boost your language skills by teaming up with a Chinese university student for a couple of hours of casual practice each week—communication is the key to getting even more from your time in Shanghai.

 For a different focus in this forward-looking city, check out IFSA Study in Shanghai: International Business and IFSA Study in Shanghai: Intensive Chinese Language.
-And for maximum flexibility, explore IFSA Study in Shanghai, with no required courses.
+And for maximum flexibility, explore IFSA Study in Shanghai, with no required classes.

 Details at a Glance